 She is responsible for launching the most significant capital project in the UC Davis Library’s history — a major space planning initiative for the library facilities on the Davis campus.
 A central focus of this multi-year project is rethinking and renovating Shields Library, which was last renovated in 1990, a time when the campus community was a fraction of its current size.

-As vice provost of digital scholarship, Smith defines and leads major university initiatives involving digital technology and data governance, research intelligence, data science and informatics, research computing and digital publishing.
+As vice provost of digital scholarship, Smith defines and leads major university initiatives involving information technology, data science and informatics, data governance, knowledge management, research computing and digital publishing.

 Building partnerships to advance research in the digital age

 Under Smith’s leadership, the library has deepened its partnership with the UC Davis community, the UC system, and the national academic library community.
 Smith helped launch and continues to oversee UC Davis’ Data Science Initiative, which supports research in every discipline and coordinates with data technology and analytics units across the university.
 She also co-chaired the committee to define the university’s new data science academic program.
 Within the UC system, she led UC libraries’ system-wide initiatives to use technology for greater efficiencies.
 At a national level, she oversees UC Davis’ participation in large-scale digitization initiatives, such as the Google Books initiative.

 Identifying new opportunities in scholarly publishing and library operations